techexcellenceio/community/README.md

 ## Vision

-Our vision is take the software development industry to the next level with technical excellence.
+Our vision is to take the software development industry to the next level with technical excellence.

 ## Values